redhat-ai-services/openshift-cluster-bootstrap-gitops/README.md

 Request resources from the [Red Hat Product Demo System](https://source.redhat.com/departments/globalservices/gpte/redhatproductdemosystem)

 1. Access [RHPDS](https://rhpds.redhat.com/)
-1. Select the catalog item: Services > Catalogs > All Services > Openshift Workshops > OpenShift 4.9 Workshop > click Order
+1. Select the catalog item: Services > Catalogs > All Services > Openshift Workshops > OpenShift 4.10 Workshop > click Order
-1. Use `N/A` for the SFDC Opportunity, Campaign ID, or Partner Registration required field
 1. Utilize the default `Training` size to generate a cluster with three nodes
+1. If selecting a cluster size larger than `Training` use `N/A` for the SFDC Opportunity, Campaign ID, or Partner Registration required field
 1. Check confirmation box to acknowledge the warnings
 1. Select purpose from the options menu
 1. Click Submit at bottom of the page